graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 }
 ```

-Fields are also consodered mergable if they have different nullability defined
+The following example shows that fields are mergeable if they have different nullability but the named type is the same and the list structure is the same.
-across Here, the field `tags` in `Input1` is a list type with compatible inner
-types, satisfying the mergeable criteria:

 ```graphql example
 input Input1 {